-South Australia shuts border with Greater Melbourne
+South Australia shuts border with greater Melbourne

 “We absolutely want to minimise the times that this happens.
 It’s had a huge impact on Victoria and it’s now having an impact on us.”

-With 15 confirmed infections in Melbourne, SA will only allow essential workers and returning South Australians to cross the border, but they must get three virus tests and isolate for 14 days.
+With 15 confirmed infections in Melbourne, SA will allow only essential workers and returning South Australians to cross the border.
+They must get three virus tests and isolate for 14 days.

-Anybody from Greater Melbourne who travelled to SA since May 20 must also get tested and isolate until they receive a negative result.
+Anybody from greater Melbourne who has travelled to SA since May 20 must also get tested and isolate until they receive a negative result.

 “Our thoughts are with everybody in Melbourne.
 Any outbreak is something we need to take extraordinarily serious,” Premier Steven Marshall said.

-Professor Spurrier said the information coming from Victoria was very concerning considering the large number of exposure sites across Melbourne.
+Professor Spurrier said the information coming from Victoria was concerning, considering the large number of exposure sites across Melbourne.

 She said three South Australians had also been identified as close contacts of a confirmed case in someone who attended the Port Adelaide and Collingwood AFL game at the MCG last weekend.